Pi-hole is very lightweight, and does not require much processing power

 As part of our install process, we append some lines to

 /etc/dhcpcd.conf in order to statically assign an IP address, so take note of this prior to installing.

 Please be aware of this fact because it may cause confusion.
-This is not the ideal situation for us to be in, but since a significant portion of our users are running Pi-hole on Raspbian; and because Pi-hole's roots began with the Raspberry Pi, it's a problem that is difficult problem to get away from.
+This is not the ideal situation for us to be in but, since a significant portion of our users are running Pi-hole on Raspbian - and because Pi-hole's roots began with the Raspberry Pi - it's a problem that is difficult to get away from.

 Due to the complexity of different ways of setting an IP address across different systems, it's a slow process and we need help.
 If you're willing to contribute, please let us know.